jimthoburn/artsamo/miles-memorial-playhouse-theater-rental.md

 1. Artistic excellence as demonstrated by reviews, awards and/or other documents.
 2. Demonstrated financial support and ability of organization to translate vision into a physical reality.
-3. Company and programming reflect the diversity of Santa Monica's population.
+3. Company and programming reflect the diversity of Santa Monica’s population.
 4. Realistic marketing plan demonstrating specific outreach to Santa Monica youth with adequate budget.
 5. Sufficient staffing and organization to meet established guideline requirements.